Pece17/IoTBeacon/README.md

 sudo reboot
 ```

-Try localhost address on web browser, it works and opens the Apache2 default page
+Try typing localhost on web browser address bar, it works and opens the Apache2 default page

-Find out the current IP address
+Find out the current dynamic IP address of the server

 ```
 hostname -I
 ```

-Try 172.28.171.211 IP address on browser, this also works and opens the Apache2 default page
+Try the dynamic IP address on browser address bar, this also works and opens the Apache2 default page

-Enable userdir Apache module and restart the service
+Enable userdir Apache2 module and restart the Apache2 service

 ```
 sudo a2enmod userdir
 service apache2 restart
 ```

-Go to the home directory and make the public_html folder, list the contents of the home directory to check that the public_html folder was succesfully created, and then create the index.html file inside the public_html folder
+Go to the home directory and make the public_html folder, list the contents of the home directory to check that the public_html folder was succesfully created, after which navigate inside the public_html folder and create the index.html file

 ```
 cd
-whoami
-ls
 mkdir public_html
 ls
 cd public_html
 nano index.html
 ```

-I forgot to create the index.html file with sudo or "superuser do" permission so I delete the previous file recursively and create a new, secure infex.html file
+I forgot to create the index.html file with sudo or "superuser do" permission so I delete the previous file recursively and create a new, secure index.html file

 ```
 rm -r index.html
 sudo nano index.html
 ```

-Copy basic HTML (Hypertext Markup Language) from https://www.w3schools.com/html/tryit.asp?filename=tryhtml_basic_document to the index.html file and add some headings
+Copy basic HTML (Hypertext Markup Language) from https://www.w3schools.com/html/tryit.asp?filename=tryhtml_basic_document to the index.html file and add some text in headings

 ```
 <!DOCTYPE html>